mdn/curriculum/curriculum/1-core/3-scripting.md

   - It must have good support, and a friendly community.

-  - It must be actively maintained — don’t choose a codebase that has not been updated for over a year, or has no users.
+  - It must be actively maintained — don't choose a codebase that has not been updated for over a year, or has no users.

 Resources: